 - You have a bounty on your head for a high crime.
 Choose whether you actually did it and why.

-- You had an immense responsibility, and you ran from it.
+- You had an immense obligation, and you ran from it.
 You and your GM pick a terrible consequence for your dereliction.

-Atoning generally requires some kind of adventure or other major price you must pay.
-When you and your GM agree that you’ve atoned, you may pick any single entry (other than an entry that grants multiple other entries) on this table and gain it immediately.
+Getting rid of this burden generally requires some kind of adventure or other major price you must pay.
+When you and your GM agree that you’ve solved, discarded or otherwise reconciled this baggage, you may pick any single entry (other than an entry that grants multiple other entries) on this table and gain it immediately.

 Random Advancement: At level 1, roll twice on the table below.
 At subsequent level ups, roll once on any random advancement table in this series.